eliezercm/insta_clone_rn_firebase/README.md

 ### How to start:

 - Setup the enviroment following this doc: https://docs.rocketseat.dev/ambiente-react-native/introducao
-- Run 'npm install' (or 'yarn') in main folder to install dependencies
+- Run 'npm install' (or 'yarn') on main folder to install dependencies
 - Then, 'react-native run-android' or 'react-native run-ios'